Inference for Dependent Data with Learned Clusters: Formal Analysis of Inference with Learned Clusters

 \end{theorem}

 The argument establishing the above fact is related to but not identical to arguments in \BCH, which were previously also given in \cite{Jenish2009} and \cite{bolthausen1982}.
 Instead of counting points in ``shells'' around the boundaries of clusters, the proof of Theorem \ref{asymptotic_independence} instead relies on the doubling structure implied by the fact that $\mathsf X_n$ are Ahlfors regular.
-Both arguments leverage a bound on covariances $\text{cov}(\zeta_{i},\zeta_{j})$ for sufficiently distant spatial locations as implied by the mixing conditions stated in Condition \ref{mixing_assumption}.
+Both arguments leverage a bound on covariances $\text{cov}(\zeta_{i},\zeta_{j})$ for sufficiently distant locations as implied by the mixing conditions stated in Condition \ref{mixing_assumption}.

-Condition \ref{balanced_small_bound_assumption} is a taken as a high-level assumption on clustering structures in Theorem \ref{asymptotic_independence}.
-Next, we verify that clusters produced by $k$-\texttt{medoids} satisfy Condition \ref{balanced_small_bound_assumption} under an additional convexity assumption. $k$-\texttt{medoids} is a popular clustering technique which is related to $k$-\texttt{means}, and both produce similar clustering results in many settings.
-However, $k$-\texttt{means} centroids are not necessarily defined in the space $\mathsf X_n$ when dealing with a dissimilarity which does not necessarily arise from a Euclidean space. $k$-\texttt{medoids} differs by requiring that clusters are defined around elements of $\mathsf X_n$, called medoids, which must themselves also be elements of $\mathsf X_n$.
-For a detailed description of $k$-\texttt{medoids} see \cite{elements:book}.
+Next, we verify that clusters produced by $k$-\texttt{medoids} satisfy Condition \ref{balanced_small_bound_assumption} under an additional convexity assumption. $k$-\texttt{medoids} is a popular clustering technique that is related to $k$-\texttt{means}, and both produce similar clustering results in many settings.
+However, $k$-\texttt{means} centroids are not necessarily defined in the space $\mathsf X_n$ when dealing with a dissimilarity that does not necessarily arise from a Euclidean space. $k$-\texttt{medoids} differs by requiring that clusters are defined around elements of $\mathsf X_n$, called medoids, which must themselves also be elements of $\mathsf X_n$.
+Let